Edward Scissorhands: Casting

 Although Winona Ryder was the first cast member attached to the script, Dianne Wiest was the first to sign on.
 "Dianne, in particular, was wonderful", Burton said.
 "She was the first actress to read the script, supported it completely and, because she is so respected, once she had given it her stamp of approval, others soon got interested".
 When it came to casting the lead role of Edward, several actors were considered; Fox was insistent on having Burton meet with Tom Cruise.
 "He certainly wasn't my ideal, but I talked to him", Burton remembered.
 "He was interesting, but I think it worked out for the best.
 A lot of questions came up".
 Cruise asked for a "happier" ending.
-Tom Hanks and Gary Oldman turned down the part, Hanks in favor of critical and commercial flop The Bonfire of the Vanities.
-Oldman found the story to be absurd, but understood it after watching "literally two minutes" of the completed film.
+Gary Oldman was on Burton's shortlist for the part, but he turned it down; Oldman didn't understand the script and found the story to be absurd, but understood it after watching "literally two minutes" of the completed film.
 Jim Carrey was also considered for the role, while Thompson favored John Cusack.
-Elsewhere, William Hurt, Robert Downey Jr. and musician Michael Jackson expressed interest, although Burton did not converse with Jackson.
+Elsewhere, Tom Hanks, William Hurt, Robert Downey Jr. and musician Michael Jackson expressed interest, although Burton did not converse with Jackson.

 Though Burton was unfamiliar with Johnny Depp's then-popular performance in 21 Jump Street, he had always been Burton's first choice.
-At the time of his casting, Depp was wanting to break out of the teen idol status which his performance in 21 Jump Street had afforded him.
-When he was sent the script, Depp "wept like a newborn" and immediately found personal and emotional connections with the story.
+At the time of his casting, Depp was seeking to break out of the teen idol status which his performance in 21 Jump Street had afforded him.
+When he was sent the script, Depp immediately found personal and emotional connections with the story.
 In preparation for the role, Depp watched many Charlie Chaplin films to study the idea of creating sympathy without dialogue.
 Fox studio executives were so worried about Edward's image, that they tried to keep pictures of Depp in full costume under wraps until release of the film.
 Burton approached Ryder for the role of Kim Boggs based on their positive working experience in Beetlejuice.
 Drew Barrymore previously auditioned for the role.
 Crispin Glover auditioned for the role of Jim before Anthony Michael Hall was cast.

 Kathy Baker saw her part of Joyce, the neighbor who tries to seduce Edward, as a perfect chance to break into comedy.
 Alan Arkin says when he first read the script, he was "a bit baffled.
 Nothing really made sense to me until I saw the sets.
 Burton's visual imagination is extraordinary".
 The role of The Inventor was written specifically for Vincent Price, and would ultimately be his final feature film role.
 Burton commonly watched Price's films as a child, and, after completing Vincent, the two became good friends.
 Robert Oliveri was cast as Kevin, Kim's younger brother.
-Nick Carter of the Backstreet Boys plays an uncredited role as the blond boy playing on the Slip 'N Slide as Edward rides in Peg's car through suburbia.